MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 - Properly validate variable-length buffers.
 For more information, see [Failure to Validate Variable-Length Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545709).

 - Be sure and return the proper length for the OutputBuffer in the Information field.
 Don't just directly return the length directly from a READ request.
 For example, consider a situation where the returned data from the user space indicates that there is a 4K buffer.
 If the driver actually should only return 200 bytes, but instead just returns 4K in the Information field an information disclosure vulnerability has occurred.
-This problem occurs because the buffer the I/O Manager uses for Buffered I/O is not zeroed.
+This problem occurs because in earlier versions of Windows, the buffer the I/O Manager uses for Buffered I/O is not zeroed.
 Thus, the user app gets back the original 200 bytes of data plus 4K-200 bytes of whatever was in the buffer (non-paged pool contents).
 This scenario can occur with all uses of Buffered I/O and not just with IOCTLs.

 **Errors in IOCTL direct I/O**